graphql/graphiql/packages/vscode-graphql-syntax/README.md

 We actually support other languages than this! just need to extend this readme even further! 🥵

-## Publishing Notes

-Note: this extension has temporarily been published from [this PR](https://github.com/graphql/graphiql/pull/2573) until we are ready to re-release `vscode-graphql` with it as well.

 ## Contributing

 Feel free to open a PR to fix, enhance any language support, or even add new languages 😍